Trauma is universal. It not only affects you in a wide range of ways, but the others around you. But what exactly is it?

 This stops us from developing the language, tools, and know-how to address, process, and fully heal from our trauma.

-I want to take a minute to highlight the complexity of dealing with trauma, as there never really is a moment where you feel as if it never happened to you.
-That’s called denial.
+I want to take a minute to highlight the complexity of dealing with trauma, as there never is a moment where you feel as if it never happened to you.

-However, the relationship in which you deal with it does change over time and that’s the most empowering part.
+However, the relationship in which you deal with it does change over time.
+This is the most empowering part.

-That damage may reaffirm negative beliefs about yourself and holds you captive to living in a way of pain.
+That damage may reaffirm negative beliefs about yourself and holds you captive to living in pain.

 As if life itself, and all its uncontrollable events, aren’t painful enough.